Read Time : 4 Minutes

-Is a Biomass Boiler suitable for my Property?
+Is a Biomass Boiler Suitable for my Property in the UK?

 Biomass boiler systems are not suitable for every property.
 Given the high space requirement compared with conventional fossil fuel boilers (NB: new boilers have now come on to the market that take up very little space, so with the correct flue, will be suitable for almost all properties), small urban and suburban properties (especially flats) are highly unlikely to be able to accommodate a larger biomass boiler, hopper and buffer vessel, and are therefore better suited to other renewable energy technologies such as solar PV and solar thermal or even a wall mounted air source heat pump.